Paris Fontaine Saint-Michel Water Fountain

 The rock underneath Saint Michael was sculpted by Felix Saupin and the bas reliefs along with the ornamental foliage was produced by Noemie Constant.

-And the two winged dragons on either side of the fountain that came to assist the devil, were produced by Alfred Jacquemart, who specialised in animal sculptures, both real and mythical, like the rhinoceros to be found at the Musee d’Orsay, the fountain of lions at the Place Felix Eboue and a sphinx on another fountain in Paris.
-In fact, these two monster sculptures that keep guard at the basin of the fountain have been copied numerous times over the years and made into objects such as paper weights and book ends.
+And the two winged dragons on either side of the fountain that came to assist the devil, were produced by Alfred Jacquemart, who specialised in animal sculptures, both real and mythical, like the rhinoceros to be found at the Musee d’Orsay, the fountain of lions at the Place Felix Eboue and a sphinx on another Paris fountain.
+In fact, these two monster sculptures that keep guard at the basin of the Paris Fontaine Saint-Michel water fountain have been copied numerous times over the years and made into objects such as paper weights and book ends.

 There are also four statues, one that represents Prudence, one that represents Temperance, another that represents Power and the other that represents Justice, and each one of these was also produced by an individual sculptor.

-You will also discover that the design of the Fontaine Saint-Michel is not just on a large scale compared to many others, but it also utilises different materials to make this a more colourful and unusual fountain in Paris.
+You will also discover that the design of the Paris Fontaine Saint-Michel water fountain is not just on a large scale compared to many others, but it also utilises different materials to make this a more colourful and unusual Paris fountain.
 There are colums made with red marble from the Languedoc Roussillon region of France, but also green marble, yellow and blue stone along with bronze have all been utilised.

 This fountain is located on the Place Saint-Michel in the 5th Arrondissement close to the River Seine on the left bank where you get a view over the Ile de la Cite island and the Sainte Chapelle, however, it is also close to the Sorbonne and the Musee de Cluny in the opposite direction.

-You will find that the nearest Metro station is the Saint Michel stop via line 4 located opposite the fountain, but the RER stop called the Saint-Michel - Notre Dame on line C is also only a short walk away.
+You will find that the nearest Metro station is the Saint Michel stop via line 4 located opposite the Paris Fontaine Saint-Michel water fountain, but the RER stop called the Saint-Michel - Notre Dame on line C is also only a short walk away.